DISCLAIMER: Mild spoilers abound in this review for Honk for Jesus. Save Your Soul.

 Brown doles out a multilayered and simultaneously heartbreaking and hilarious performance.
 Behind the theatricality, machismo and larger-than-life charisma, Lee-Curtis is merely human.

-Both actors have their fair share of comedic moments, even leaning into slapstick territory at times.
+Both actors have their fair share of comedic moments, even leaning into slapstick territory.
 Neither takes the comedy over the top but lets it land naturally.
 Conversely, both performers get their time in the dramatic spotlight, namely Hall, whose hefty monologues brim with searing vulnerability and gut-punching heartache.

-It’s no simple feat to balance comedy and drama with ease, but Adamma Ebo’s brilliant script strikes that perfect balance, weaving levity and somberness into a divine cinematic tapestry.
+It’s no simple feat to balance comedy and drama easily, but Adamma Ebo’s brilliant script strikes that perfect balance, weaving levity and somberness into a divine cinematic tapestry.

 Honk for Jesus.
 Save Your Soul. utilizes that “documentary feel” with its cinematography.
 The camerawork certainly adds weight to every moment, from the humorous cutaways to the on-screen text introducing viewers to the documentary interviewees.